 Hello everyone!
 I don’t know if you’ve noticed, but I’ve been a bit inactive lately.
 I haven’t posted here or on instagram (which I should have), I haven’t caught up with other blog posts or comments and I rarely checked social media.
-That’s because this past week has been crazy, and I don’t expect the next two to be any different – with all the school work I’ve had to do, it’s a miracle I still find to read!
+That’s because this past week has been crazy, and I don’t expect the next two to be any different – with all the school work I’ve had to do, it’s a miracle I still find time to read!

 (For the records, I don’t.
 I just have to sacrifice my time for other things in order to find time to read.)